videothrone/spacex-dashboard/README.md

 ## Features

 -  On load the app pulls the latest launches from the SpaceX API and displays them as little info boxes
+-  The displayed launches can be filtered by successful and unsuccessful launches
 -  A pagination enables the user to click through all launches
 -  A search bar allows the user to search for individual launch IDs.
 The app then loads and displays additional data including the launch video in a more prominent info box
 -  IDs can be copied to the clipboard with a button to make the search less of a hassle